 We draw attention to the fact that the accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As disclosed in note 2.7 to the financial statements, the Company's current liabilities exceeded its current assets by RSD 9,983 thousand as at December 31, 2014 whereas its cash outflows from overall activities exceeded the inflows by RSD 5,777 thousand.
+As disclosed in note 2.7 to the financial statements, the Company's current liabilities as of December 31, 2015 exceeded its current assets by RSD 17,543 thousand, whereas its cash outflows from overall activities exceeded the inflows by RSD 565 thousand.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments that might arise from resolving the aforesaid uncertainty.
 Our opinion is not modified in respect of this matter.